Riverstone

 Riverstone lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Riverstone's population, as of November 2025, is approximately 21,209.
-This figure represents a growth of 7,365 people since the 2021 Census, which recorded a population of 13,844.
-The increase is inferred from ABS estimates: Riverstone's resident population was 18,860 in June 2024, with an additional 1,792 validated new addresses since the Census date.
-This results in a population density ratio of 659 persons per square kilometer.
-Riverstone's growth rate of 53.2% since the 2021 census exceeds both the state (6.7%) and metropolitan area averages, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 71.5% to overall population gains recently.
+Riverstone's population, as of February 2026, is approximately 22,334.
+This figure represents a significant increase from the 13,844 recorded in the 2021 Census, marking a growth of 8,490 people (61.3%) over this period.
+This change can be inferred from the estimated resident population of 18,860 as of June 2024 and an additional 1,853 validated new addresses since the Census date.
+The population density in Riverstone is around 694 persons per square kilometer, which aligns with averages seen across other locations assessed by AreaSearch.
+Notably, Riverstone's growth rate since the 2021 census exceeded both the state (7.8%) and Greater Sydney figures, positioning it as a growth leader in the region.
+Interstate migration was the primary driver of population growth, contributing approximately 71.5% of overall population gains during recent periods.

+However, all factors including natural growth and overseas migration also played positive roles.
 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future projections anticipate exceptional growth, placing Riverstone among the top 10 percent of statistical areas nationally.
-By 2041, the area is expected to increase by 34,283 persons, reflecting a total increase of 150.6% over the 17-year period, based on the latest annual ERP population numbers.
+For areas not covered by this data, AreaSearch employs the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on these projections, Riverstone is expected to experience exceptional growth, placing it in the top 10 percent of national areas.
+By 2041, the area's population is projected to increase by 34,283 persons, reflecting a total gain of 137.9% over the 17-year period, according to the latest annual ERP population numbers.

 Frequently Asked Questions - Population